rkhoriander/docs/articles/multifactor-authentication/mfa-push-guardian-web-app.md

 # Implement MFA with Push Notifications for a Web App

-[Multi-factor Authentication (MFA)](/multifactor-authentication) will add an extra layer of security to your web app.
-MFA requires users to present more than one piece of identifying information to log in to your app.
+[Multi-factor Authentication (MFA)](/multifactor-authentication) will add an extra layer of security to your web app. <dfn data-key="multifactor-authentication">MFA</dfn> requires users to present more than one piece of identifying information to log in to your app.
 One of the most straightforward ways to handle MFA is to use push notifications with Auth0's Guardian app, installed on the user's smartphone.

 ## Prerequisites
 * An active Auth0 account.
 If you do not have an active account, you can create one on the [Signup](https://auth0.com/signup) page.